DBCLS

 RDF Portal

-The RDF Portal, formally known as the NBDC RDF Portal, is a comprehensive repository for semantic data in life sciences developed by DBCLS and the National Bioscience Database Center (NBDC) in Japan.
-It hosts over 21 RDF datasets comprising more than 45.5 billion triples, all reviewed by NBDC to ensure interoperability and queryability.
+The NBDC RDF Portal is a comprehensive repository of semantic life sciences data developed by DBCLS and NBDC.
+It hosts 21+ RDF datasets comprising over 45.5 billion triples, all quality-reviewed for interoperability and SPARQL queryability.
+TogoMCP's SPARQL queries run against this portal's unified endpoint.

 TogoID